carlosmertens/javascript-course/README.md

 - While loops
 - Challenges

+### Advance (Folder)

+There is a scrips.js file with the code of the learning concepts and notes.

+The js file is link to the index.html and can be run on the browser with Live-Server from [node.js](https://nodejs.org/en/) or from your [VS Code](https://code.visualstudio.com/) editor extension.

+All results and tests can be display on the browser console.

+The intermediate learning material:

+- Scope
+- Hoisting and TDZ (Temporal Dead Zone)
+- "this" keyword

 ### Practices (Folder)

 There are problems.js and challenges.js files with the code of the learning training and notes.